magnars/multiple-cursors.el/README.md

  - `set-rectangular-region-anchor`: Think of this one as `set-mark` except you're marking a rectangular region.
  - `mc/mark-sgml-tag-pair`: Mark the current opening and closing tag.
+ - `mc/insert-numbers`: Insert increasing numbers for each cursor, top to bottom.

 ## Tips and tricks